bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 ### Navigation design based on patterns familiar to users

-The app’s navigation should be accessible and similar to other well-known tools users use at work.
-Custom software should “ring a bell” and be a natural extension of everyday work, not something completely new users have to comprehend.
+The app’s navigation should be accessible and similar to other well-known tools users use at work. **Custom software should “ring a bell” and be a natural extension of everyday work, not something completely new users have to comprehend**.
 No one will sacrifice work time to learn new tools and new navigation, especially freight forwarders who simply don’t have time to spare.

 ### Button hierarchy

-The right UX shows you exactly what action is expected from you with one simple look.
+**The right UX shows you exactly what action is expected from you with one simple look**.
 Although this screen shows lots of data the buttons are standing out thanks to the dedicated color and the right size.
 Also, the Call to Action (CTA) is short but clear and informative – users know what to expect when they click the button.

 <div class="image"><img src="/images/tms_ux_buttons.png" alt="UX buttons" title="UX buttons"  /> </div>

-The button’s design should emphasize the hierarchy of the actions users should take.
-Product designers should help users and point them in the right direction.
+The button’s design should emphasize the hierarchy of the actions users should take. **Product designers should help users and point them in the right direction**.
 Yet still giving them an alternative option (secondary button).
 Below you’ll find an example of the button hierarchy:

 <div class="image"><img src="/images/tms_ux_buttons_hierarchy.png" alt="UX button hierarchy" title="UX button hierarchy"  /> </div>

 ### Flags UX

 Our client operates in over 40 countries, so most of their routes are international.
-Introducing flags next to shipping addresses is a simple but powerful touch.
-With one look users can quickly scan the route info before going into details (actual address).
+Introducing flags next to shipping addresses is a simple but powerful touch. **With one look users can quickly scan the route info before going into details (actual address)**.
 It speeds up the scanning action which is very crucial for end users.

 Also, postal codes are important information for the end users, so they are easily accessible next to the flags.
 Flags are also a useful way to design language setting dropdowns.